Noxsios/vai/site/content/docs/cli.md

 - test
 ```

+## Dry run

+When the `--dry-run` flag is set, Vai will evaluate `uses` imports and `with` expressions but will _not_
+execute any code in `eval` or `run`.

+This allows for debugging, as well as viewing the contents of remote workflows without executing them.

 ## "default" task

 The task named `default` in a Vai workflow is the task that will be run when no task is specified.